alexandervdm/gummi/README.md

 ##### Where can I find the documentation that was available on the original website?

-The documentation, written by Guy Edwards, is still on my disk.
-I will get it converted to Github's wiki format as soon as I can.
+The documentation, written by Guy Edwards, is now available as a Github wiki [here](https://github.com/alexandervdm/gummi/wiki).
+The menu link in your current version of Gummi may however still point to the wrong URL.

 #### Contact

-If you wish to contact me, please use the email address listed on my Github profile.
-I can also usually be found idling on FreeNode IRC network as 'alexandervdm' and use the Tox ID AE2172DCD91AEEFB03956AACBDF9F434221E192B8FD52A81B3C64E1ABC5A4442F53AD728725F
+If you wish to contact me, please use the contact details on my Github profile.
+I can also usually be found idling on the FreeNode IRC network as 'alexandervdm'.